Andrea-Scuderi/HelloWorldLambda/terraform/README.md

 ## Update configuration with the s3buket variable

-The s3 bucked is unique so you need to input the name you want o give to it.
+The s3 bucket is globally unique so you need to input the name you want o give to it.
 You can add the key `s3bucket` to the file `terraform.tfvars`

 Example: